Pagan-Idel/tiktok-engage-tracker/README.md

 Usage

-1. Connect to TikTok Live
+1. Connect to TikTok Live Like Counter Tool

+   - Open terminal on the root directory of project folder, then run 'npm run dev'.
    - Open your web browser and go to http://localhost:8091.
    - Enter the TikTok username you want to connect to in the input field.
    - Click the "Connect" button.